-CP5 Procurement Procedures for Contracts over £500 but not exceeding £30,000
+CP6 Procurement Procedures for Contracts over £500 but not exceeding £30,000

-- 5.1 Where the estimated value of a proposed Contract exceeds £500 but does not exceed £30,000, the Contractor or supplier shall be selected in the following way: - 5.1.1 Where there is a suitable Approved List or Framework Agreement available, that Approved List or Framework Agreement may be used. - 5.1.2 Where no Approved List or Framework Agreement is available:

-- i) at least one written Quotation shall be obtained before entering into any Contract where the estimated value exceeds £500 but does not exceed £5,000 - ii) at least three written Quotations shall be requested before entering into any Contract where the estimated value exceeds £5,000 but does not exceed £30,000
+- Where the estimated value of a proposed Contract exceeds £500 but does not exceed £30,000, the Contractor or supplier shall be selected in the following way: - 6.1.1 Where there is a suitable Framework available, that Framework may be used. - 6.1.2 Where no Framework is available: - i) at least one written Quotation shall be obtained before entering into any Contract where the estimated value exceeds £500 but does not exceed £5,000 - ii) at least three written Quotations shall be requested before entering into any Contract where the estimated value exceeds £5,000 but does not exceed £30,000

-For the avoidance of doubt, copies of up-to-date trade catalogues count as written Quotations, and CP5.3 to CP5.5 do not apply where Quotations are taken from trade catalogues.
+For the avoidance of doubt, copies of up-to-date trade catalogues count as written Quotations, and CP6.3 to CP6.5 do not apply where Quotations are taken from trade catalogues.